 In addition to the 5-blade scissors, this set also comes with a versatile pair of kitchen shears.
 The blades on these shears are wide enough to handle tough tasks like cutting through thick veggies and twine.
 But they’re also sharp with a thin pointed end—perfect for precisely chopping herbs and greens.

 This set includes safety covers for both scissors and a built-in cleaning brush.
-The herb scissors aren’t quite as effective as our top choices but the set is well worth the buy if you plan to use your kitchen shears just as often as the herb scissors.
+They are well worth the buy if you plan to use your kitchen shears just as often as the herb scissors.

 Herb Scissors Buying Guide